ADD/ADHD | |

 Training Online-Provides internet-based training in both general

 specific areas of adapted computer use.
-We focus on AT applications
+They focus on AT applications

-address the needs of students with disabilities in elementary
+address the needs of students with disabilities in elementary-high school

 Guide- The third edition of Schwab Learning's Assistive Technology